zhuravlevma/typescript-ddd-architecture/README.md

 If you have a micro service architecture and you prefer to allocate contexts to different services (which is preferable), then the service can be divided into modules by [aggregates](https://martinfowler.com/bliki/DDD_Aggregate.html).

+In this example, there are more than one bounded contexts, you have a monolith in front of you.
+And this monolith is internally divided into modules according to bounded contexts.

 ### Why do I need an event bus?

 Firstly, we have a limitation - this is the change of one aggregate in one transaction (strong consistency).
 To change multiple aggregates at the same time, you need to use eventual consistency.